 However, the therapy may not be enough on its own.
-If this happens, you can go to other mental health experts.
+If this is the case for you, you can go to other mental health experts.
 They can evaluate you and recommend a better treatment for fighting the problem.

-If you don’t want to start antidepressants or other medications, you can start the following:
+If you don’t want to get on antidepressants or other medications, you can start doing the following:

 - Exercising more